 Major & Minor Version Release Schedule

 Blend has scheduled API releases for major and minor versions that occur every quarter.
 Below is the release calendar for the upcoming year.
-Major versions are released once a year.
+Major versions are released once a year in October.

 - Oct 2020: 4.0.0